 Building on the momentum in the field of stem cell research* and the goal of developing a one-time cure for cystic fibrosis, the Cystic Fibrosis Foundation has formed an Epithelial Stem Cell Consortium.
 The consortium brings together investigators who will work collaboratively and share unpublished, emerging data through regularly scheduled teleconferences and meetings to identify challenges in the field and develop research approaches to address these challenges.

-Consortium members are charged with enhancing the research community's ability to identify stem cells and understand how they function in epithelial tissues as a means to developing therapeutic approaches that can cure CF. The primary focus of this consortium is on lung stem cells, but it will also include efforts to branch into other tissues, such as the gastrointestinal system and pancreas.
+Consortium members are charged with enhancing the research community's ability to identify stem cells and understand how they function in the airway epithelium as a means to developing therapeutic approaches that can cure CF.

 Members are encouraged to develop and share reagents and methodologies with the broader CF research community and participate in joint collaborations to advance research into the following priority areas: